London Passes: the passes to London

 At that point, it will be very easy to figure out which pass best fits your trip to London, to ensure that you save as much money and travel comfort as possible.

-- Average vacation (5-10 days), maybe first vacation and desire to see London satisfactorily? -> London Pass / London Pass Plus
+- Average vacation (5-10 days), maybe first vacation and want to see London fully and satisfactorily? -> London Pass / London Pass Plus

-- “bite and run” holiday (1-3 days) and desire to have just a taste of London, through the most famous and frequented attractions of London -> London City Card
+- "hit and run" vacation (1-3 days) and desire to have just a taste of London, through a proposal of 4 of London's most famous and popular attractions -> London City Card

 This is a concise but factual read on choosing the best pass for London, according to your type of vacation.